pouriaetab/pouriaetab.github.io/README.md

     Find and display outliers in non-binary and non-object columns of a DataFrame.

     Parameters:
-    - data: pandas DataFrame
+    - df (pd.DataFrame): The input DataFrame.
-    - display_info: boolean, True to print information, False to suppress printing
+    - display_info (bool): Set to True to print information, False to suppress printing.

     Returns:
-    - A tuple of two dictionaries containing the lower and upper limits for outliers in each column
+    - Tuple of two dictionaries: The first dictionary contains the lower limits for outliers in each column, and the second dictionary contains the upper limits.
     """
     # Select non-binary and non-object columns
     numeric_columns = df.select_dtypes(['float64', 'int64']).columns